-\ Williamson's History of NC, Vol. II. p.
-149; Martin's History of NC, Vol. II. p.
+[§] Williamson's History of N. C., Vol. II, p.
+149; Martin's History of N. C., Vol. II, p.
 275.

-In view of the fact that most of the men engaged were experienced backwoodsmen and hunters, the bad marksman ship displayed at Alamance, particularly by the Regulators, is almost incredible.
+ship displayed at Alamance, particularly by the Regulators, is almost incredible.
 As has been seen, only nine of the provincial troops were killed, though the wounded numbered many more.
 In an account written from New Bern to the Boston Gazette, at the time of the battle, it was said that the bullets fired by the Regulators flew over the heads of Tryon's men by the tens of thousands; and this may not be an exaggeration, as the insurgents were upwards of two thousand in number.
 The Reverend Morgan Edwards, a Baptist clergyman, who visited Alamance and its vicinity in 1773, says the Regulators "lodged in the trees an incredible number of balls, which the hunters have since picked out and therewith killed more deer and turkeys than they killed of their antagonists."